edespino/cloudberry-site/docs/security/set-password-profile.md

 ## Check password policy information in system tables

-After applying the password configuration policy, Cloudberry Database will update metadata: add two system tables `pg_profile` and `pg_password_history`, and add some fields to the system tables/views `pg_authid` and `pg_roles`.
+After applying the password configuration policy, Apache Cloudberry will update metadata: add two system tables `pg_profile` and `pg_password_history`, and add some fields to the system tables/views `pg_authid` and `pg_roles`.
 For example:

 - **pg_catalog.pg_roles**: In `pg_roles`, the `rolprofile`, `rolaccountstatus`, and `rolfailedlogins` fields are added to record database users who use Profile, the account status, and the number of failed logins.